enketo/enketo-core/README.md

 requirejs(['js/Form'], function (Form){

-	// the XSL transformation result contains a HTML Form and XML instance.
-These can be obtained dynamically, or at the server.
+	// The XSL transformation result contains a HTML Form and XML instance.
+	// These can be obtained dynamically on the client, or at the server/
-	// in this example we assume the HTML was injected at the server and modelStr was injected as a global variable inside a <script> tag.
+	// In this example we assume the HTML was injected at the server and modelStr
+	// was injected as a global variable inside a <script> tag.

-	// string of the jquery selector of the HTML Form element, e.g. `form.or:eq(0)' (output result of XSL Transformation) var formSelector = `form.or:eq(0)';
+	// string of the jquery selector of the HTML Form DOM element var formSelector = 'form.or:eq(0)';

-	// string of the default instance defined in the XForm (output result of the XSL Transformation) var modelStr = globalXMLInstance;
+	// string of the default instance defined in the XForm var modelStr = globalXMLInstance;

 	// string of an existing instance to be edited